kungfulon/GoldSrcNetworking/README.md

 This project used some files from the Half-Life SDK.
 The license is available at https://github.com/ValveSoftware/halflife/blob/master/LICENSE.

 This project uses Steamworks SDK.
 The license is available at https://partner.steamgames.com/documentation/sdk_access_agreement.

+This project uses Capstone Disassembly Engine.
+The license is available at https://github.com/aquynh/capstone/blob/master/LICENSE.TXT.